azades/Iran-Election-Study/README.md

 Election
 ========
-In this study, we aim tried to understand how one social network is being used in the context of an election in Iran and how information flows in thea community of social media users who were involved in the discussion of Iran.
+<p>In this study, we aim tried to understand how one social network is being used in the context of an election in Iran
+and how information flows in thea community of social media users who were involved in the discussion of Iran. </p>

 The focus of this study is on data collected from Twitter as a popular social media outletnetwork  among Iranians for sharing news and updates.
 Twitter has been the subject of many studies after the 2009 election in Iran as some